 Never miss local events!
 Sign up for Berkeleyside’s arts and culture newsletter, The Scene.
-And check out our new roundup of affordable things to do anytime in Berkeley.
+And check out our roundup of affordable things to do anytime in Berkeley.

-Editor’s note: This story was last updated in November 2023.
+Editor’s note: This story was last updated in February 2024.

 Let’s say it’s a Thursday evening and you’re thinking of cool places to take your friends while they’re in town.
 Maybe you’re new to Berkeley and want to get to know the city better.
 Or perhaps you’d like to take someone out on a date but can’t seem to find anything fun to do without breaking the bank.
 We hope this non-comprehensive guide to budget-friendly things to do in Berkeley will help you plan your social week.